reactjs/react.dev/src/content/blog/2024/10/21/react-compiler-beta-release.md

 *This is not a final roadmap, and is subject to change.*

 We intend to ship a Release Candidate of the compiler in the near future following the Beta release, when the majority of apps and libraries that follow the Rules of React have been proven to work well with the compiler.
 After a period of final feedback from the community, we plan on a Stable Release for the compiler.
-The Stable Release will mark the beginning of a new foundation for React, and all apps and libraries will be strongly recommended to use the compiler and eslint plugin.
+The Stable Release will mark the beginning of a new foundation for React, and all apps and libraries will be strongly recommended to use the compiler and ESLint plugin.

 * ✅ Experimental: Released at React Conf 2024, primarily for feedback from early adopters.
 * ✅ Public Beta: Available today, for feedback from the wider community.
 * 🚧 Release Candidate (RC): React Compiler works for the majority of rule-following apps and libraries without issue.
 * 🚧 General Availability: After final feedback period from the community.

-These releases also include the compiler's eslint plugin, which surfaces diagnostics statically analyzed by the compiler.
-We plan to combine the existing eslint-plugin-react-hooks plugin with the compiler's eslint plugin, so only one plugin needs to be installed.
+These releases also include the compiler's ESLint plugin, which surfaces diagnostics statically analyzed by the compiler.
+We plan to combine the existing eslint-plugin-react-hooks plugin with the compiler's ESLint plugin, so only one plugin needs to be installed.

 Post-Stable, we plan to add more compiler optimizations and improvements.
 This includes both continual improvements to automatic memoization, and new optimizations altogether, with minimal to no change of product code.
 Upgrading to each new release of the compiler is aimed to be straightforward, and each upgrade will continue to improve performance and add better handling of diverse JavaScript and React patterns.